Guerrero Thompson vs Wooldridge: A B and an F in Austin ISD

 One School Earned a B With 96% Economically Disadvantaged Students.
 The Other Scored an F.

-Guerrero Thompson Elementary scored an 87 on the 2025 TEA rating with 96.7% of its students classified as economically disadvantaged.
-That is a B rating, and it puts Guerrero Thompson among the most impressive campus turnaround stories in Austin ISD.
-Wooldridge Elementary, about a mile and a half away, scored a 59 with 93.7% economically disadvantaged students.
-That is an F. Both schools serve nearly identical populations on paper, but the outcomes are dramatically different.
+Guerrero Thompson Elementary earned a B on the 2025 TEA accountability rating with 97.5% of its students classified as economically disadvantaged, making it one of the most impressive campus turnaround stories in Austin ISD (Texas Tribune).
+Wooldridge Elementary, about a mile and a half away, earned an F with 96% economically disadvantaged students (Texas Tribune).
+Both schools serve nearly identical populations on paper, but the outcomes are dramatically different.

 This is one of those comparisons that really makes you think about what is happening inside a building versus what the zip code looks like.
-Guerrero Thompson posted an A in School Progress (91) and Academic Growth (91), which means students are improving at a rate that rivals some of the most affluent campuses in the district.
-Wooldridge posted an F in every domain except Closing the Gaps (D at 62).
-The 28 point overall gap is one of the largest between two schools serving such similar populations in all of Austin ISD.
+Guerrero Thompson earned an A in School Progress, which measures student growth and how the school compares to campuses with similar economically disadvantaged populations.
+Wooldridge earned an F in Student Achievement and a D in both School Progress and Closing the Gaps.
+The gap between a B and an F serving such similar populations is one of the largest in Austin ISD.

 And here is the part that catches buyers off guard: the median home price near Wooldridge ($450,000) is actually $200,000 higher than Guerrero Thompson ($249,500).
 You are paying more for a school zone with significantly weaker TEA performance.
 I know, I know, home prices are about a lot more than school ratings.
 But it is worth knowing.